hoabka/saa-c02-labs/ha-architecture/README.md

     -   *Load Balancer Protocol*: HTTP
     -   *Port*: 80
     -   Select the VPC.
-    -   Add the us-east-1a and us-east-1b AZs to your ALB.
+    -   Add subnets to the Load Balancer
 4. Click Next: Configure Security Settings

     > Note: Skip this screen, as we are not using HTTPS.